 Copyright: © 2022 by the authors.
 Licensee MDPI, Basel, Switzerland.
-This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https://creativecommons.org/license s/by/4.0/).
+This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https:// creativecommons.org/licenses/by/ 4.0/). demand for healthcare and social services.

-1. Introduction

-Dementia is a syndrome that causes deterioration of cognitive functions that also affects the quality of life, and causes distress in families and communities, increasing demand for healthcare and social services.
 Nowadays it is a global epidemic involving 50 million patients worldwide representing the 7th leading cause of death [1].